 Pictured above (L-R) Patti Salladay, Lynda White, Laurie Youmans

-We asked people in the Australian Cattle Dog community to answer some questions about dog shows, and the breed they love.
-Here are some of responses.
-From the June 2019 Issue of ShowSight – The Dog Show Magazine.
-Click to subscribe.
+We asked our friends in the Australian Cattle Dog community to answer some questions about dog shows, and the breed they love.
+Here are their responses.

 - Where do you live?
 What do you do “outside” of dogs?

 - How many years in the ACD?
 Showing?
 Judging?
 Breeding?

 - What, in your opinion, is the secret to a successful breeding program?

 - What do you feel is the condition of the the ACD breed today?
 Pros and Cons?

 - What do you feel breeders need to concentrate on to improve the quality of the ACD?